ao-manuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : Creates a new file
 * 5-execute
 : A script that adds execute permission to the owner of the file
+* 6-multiple_permissions
+: Adds permission to the owner and group owners